 Bioventix, like all businesses, has responsibilities to the wider communities in which we operate.
 We operate a Quality Management System based on the principles of ISO 9001:2015 (Quality Management System Requirements) and ISO 13485:2016 (Medical Devices - Quality Management Systems - Requirements for Regulatory Purposes).
 Our processes, procedures and operations are subject to regular internal audit by our Quality Management Team and to external audit by our customers who have the right to inspect our operations under the terms of our contracts with them.
-During 2023 the team considered, reviewed and selected a cloud-based solution to automate the recording, management and communication of quality, production, research and development and operational processes replacing previously manual and spreadsheet-based documentation.
+As we reported last year, we selected and have been implementing a cloud-based solution to automate the recording, management and communication of guality, production, research and development and operational processes; as with many such products this solution has evolved and now offers additional features, some of which we have adopted to further enhance its functionality and the benefit it brings to our operations.